 Sanjiv Parmar, KC has been a practicing lawyer since 2011, serving clients in Calgary and the surrounding areas.
-With extensive experience across a broad range of legal areas, Sanjiv’s experience includes domestic violence, child welfare, child representation, family law, protection orders, criminal law, immigration and refugee claims, employment and human rights, regulatory law, civil law, as well as appeals and adjudications.
+With extensive experience across a broad range of legal areas, Sanjiv’s experience includes domestic violence, child welfare, child representation, family law, protection orders, criminal law, immigration and refugee claims, personal injury, employment and human rights, regulatory law, civil law (land lord and tenant disputes), as well as appeals and adjudications.

 Drawing on his comprehensive experience and qualifications, Sanjiv helps clients achieve voluntary, mutually agreeable resolutions across all types of disputes, and areas of the law.
 He is fluent in Punjabi and proficient in Hindi, which further enhances his ability to serve a diverse client base.